RONDANE BACKCOUNTRY SKI EXPEDITION

 Final cleaning of the log cabin

-4 nights in simple but cosy DNT self-serviced mountain cabins (shared rooms)
+2 nights in shared rooms at simple but cosy self-serviced DNT mountain cabins (Dørålseter and Eldåbu)

 3 x breakfast at the lodge